X Close

 Impedance (Z)

-Impedance (Z) is Resistance that changes in reference to frequency (simple description).
+Impedance (Z) is resistance that changes in reference to frequency (simple description).

-This is because cars have a low Voltage supply, 12V battery, explained in amplifiers).
+This is because cars have a low voltage supply, 12V battery, (explained in Amplifiers).

 16 Ω was an earlier standard when only valve/tube amps existed.